csmc-vaneykjlab/QCeltis/README.md

 | Selected Peptide Intensity Distribution | ID-Based | Monitoring the intensities and presence of user-defined peptides can reveal any sample preparation or data acquisition issues.         |

 ## Installation
 QCeltis can be installed from the command line using `git` and `pip`.
+It requires python 3.9 or higher to run.

 First, clone the repository from GitHub: